mafgwo/stackedit-plus/docs/GitHub-Application-Creation.md

 # GitHub Application Configuration Description

-> StackEdit Plus deployment If you need to support GitHub, you need to create an application in GitHub and copy the clientId and clientSecret therein to populate the environment variable GITHUB_ CLIENT_ ID and GITHUB_ CLIENT_ SECRET.
+> StackEdit+ deployment If you need to support GitHub, you need to create an application in GitHub and copy the clientId and clientSecret therein to populate the environment variable GITHUB_ CLIENT_ ID and GITHUB_ CLIENT_ SECRET.

 # How to create a GitHub application